-The default screen on the BluePippin is a tabbed format.
+The default screen on the Pippin Prep is a tabbed format.
 The Protocol Editor is the second tab.

 The protocol editor tab is the screen with which users create new protocols, or edit existing protocols, for DNA size selection.
 A protocol is created for a cassette type (within the applicable target range) and is saved as a named protocol file with a ".ppprot" file extension.
 When running a cassette, an appropriate protocol file is selected and applied to the run.
+A protocol file may be applied to any run, provided the cassette type is correct.